larascremin/larascremin/README.md

 I’m an Information Technology student, developer, and entrepreneur with a strong passion for the digital <br>
 world.
 A proactive team player, I enjoy contributing to meaningful projects that make an impact. <br>
-I’m constantly seeking opportunities to grow, learn, and challenge myself, and I love starting new projects. : )
+I’m constantly seeking opportunities to grow, learn, and challenge myself, and I love starting new projects : )

 <br>